-Ace Combat 04: Shattered Skies had Quick-maneuver Air-to-Air Missiles (QAAMs), which were true "fire and forget" guaranteed air-to-air kills.
-While these are toned down in subsequent games, up until Ace Combat: Assault Horizon where they get a re-buff, in 6, they're usually considered a "n00b" weapon that online can only be best countered by... yep, bringing your own.
+The Quick Maneuver Air-to-Air Missiles (QAAMs), which were true "fire and forget" guaranteed air-to-air kills.
+While these were toned down in subsequent games (up until Ace Combat: Assault Horizon, where they were buffed back to their previous glory/infamy), in 6, they're usually considered a "n00b" weapon that online can only be best countered by... yep, bringing your own.

-The final mission of Ace Combat 5: The Unsung War is against eight of the toughest enemies in the game.
+The final mission is against eight of the toughest enemies in the game.
 It is intended to last at least thirty seconds for even the best players.
-However, a trick allows one to use a plane such as the Raptor, or any plane that uses the XLAA, and one shot kill four of them, then preform a loop one shot the survivors.
+However, take any plane that uses the XLAA, and you can one-shot-kill four of them from beyond their range, then perform a loop and one-shot the survivors.
 The game literally breaks if you do it right, as since you are not meant to beat them that fast the speech cannot keep up with the speed of the battle, so you are basically waiting for up to a minute after the battle is over.

 The FALKEN's Tactical Laser System was brutal once you got your hands on it.
 Though requiring skill, it could instakill multiple fighters in one charge.
-The Orbital Satellite Laser from Ace Combat 3 arguably competed for the title of most overpowered weapon in the series because it could be used by any aircraft in the game.
-Though it's a Bragging Rights Reward because it's unlocked after getting A ranks on hard, a cheat exists where you can use it before having unlocked it.
+You could even break the second half of the above final mission from AC5 with it — the aforementioned SOLG, a giant satellite falling to Earth, and with a single TLS shot you can literally cut it in half.
+The similar Orbital Satellite Laser from Ace Combat 3: Electrosphere arguably competed for the title of most overpowered weapon in the series because it could be used by any aircraft in the game.
+Though it's a Bragging Rights Reward because it's unlocked after getting A Ranks on Hard, a cheat exists where you can use it before having unlocked it.